JoelDeonDsouza/LoginTestCy/README.md

 | :-------- | :------- | :------------------------- |
 | `/opensource-demo.orangehrmlive.com/index.php/auth/login` | `string` | **Required**.
 Demo API key, This is an cypress test run following automated Login |

+## Optimizations-LoginTest.js
+In the folder, cypress contains another folder called integration which has two tests  LoginTest.js & LoginTest2.js.

+The first test, Contains the process of how a login process is tested and recorded.

+The second test, Contains How a user can Rest his her password.